 Planning also helps designate specific time frames for tasks that need to be completed allowing you to avoid feeling overwhelmed.

-If there are work or family obligation that cannot be skipped, Terry offers the following advice.
-“Establish why you're going and find the one positive aspect of the situation.
+If there are work or family obligations that cannot be skipped, Terry offers the following advice.
+“Establish why you’re going and find the one positive aspect of the situation.
 Sometimes we go for the cake.”

 Just Say No